manjaro-libhybris/manjaro-arm-tools/README.md

 *more to come*

 The script breafly replaces your `/etc/pacman.d/mirrorlist` with that of manjaro-arm to fetch the right packages.

-This means that it will place all downloaded packages for the images in your own `/var/cache/pacman/pkg/` including `any` packages.

-This is because they are signed by other keys than the ones in regular manjaro/arch repositories.
-This will create a corrupt signature next time you try to install the packages from the cache.

-If that happens, just try running the command again.
 This script will zip up the image file and place it in `/var/cache/manjaro-arm-tools/img/`

 **Syntax**